alsash110/comm-2216-obs/docs/users/users.md

 >![Note icon](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/icons/note.png?raw=true "Note")
 {: style="float: left" }
->> **Note**: Ensure that you enter the command below correctly before proceeding or you will not be able to successfully complete the other steps.
-You will also be prompted to enter your password.
+>> **Note**: Ensure that you enter the command below before proceeding or you will not be able to complete the other steps.
+You will have  to enter your password.
 <br />
 <br />